Niels Hoegh Bronnum

 Niels Høegh Brønnum (January 5, 1882 – 1966) was a Danish missionary and physician who served in Northern Nigeria from 1913 to 1950.
-He is regarded as the founder of the Lutheran Church Christ in Nigeria, a novel Church in Nigeria that would eventually go on to have its councils run by Nigerian elected councilmen and pastors.
-Throughout his missionary career, he participated in the construction of the first medical facilities, hospital, biblical schools, secondary schools, and the incorporation of a Christian curriculum in the Adamawa Region.
-He took the position of Secretary to the Danish mission in 1922 where his influence continued to spread in Nigeria, and was eventually honored by many Nigerian Christian fellows.
-Brønnum's achievements include translating the Gospel of Mark into the traditional Bacama language and receiving Danish Knighthood in 1950 for 37 years of service to the mission.
-His evangelistic work was coupled with the medical skills and techniques that he brought to the natives of Northern Nigeria.
+His achievements include translating the Gospel of Mark into the traditional Bacama language.

 Early life

 Family life and friendships

 Niels Høegh Brønnum was born in Nørholm Sogn, Denmark, in 1882 as one of twelve children.
 His father, Ferdinand Brønnum, was a school teacher who with his wife, Kirsten Christensen, raised Niels Brønnum and his siblings in an "old ecclesiastical home not devoted to any particular Church tendency."
 Brønnum converted to Christianity at a very young age and was confirmed on April 12, 1896.
 Brønnum's main involvement with faith was his association with the inner mission and small prayer groups.
-Though he was Christian, it was only when he was serving his turn in the Danish Militia at 23 years old that he felt a call to the missionary life.
+Though he was Christian, it was only when he was serving his turn in the Danish Militia at 23 years old that he felt a call to missionary life.

 Brønnum became interested in missionary work through his elder brother of six years, Holger Rheders Fangel Brønnum.
-Holger Brønnum suffered from tuberculosis which caused him to forego his life as a farm foreman in Germany.
+Holger Brønnum suffered from tuberculosis, which caused him to forego his life as a farm foreman in Germany.
 Holger Brønnum was good friends with Pastor Anton Pedersen, the founder and first president of the Danish Branch of the Sudan United Mission.